-When we start looking back through the family tree, most of us have a family member here and there that has served in the military.
-For some families, it's a sibling, parent or grandparent, or perhaps it’s you who served.
-Some families have generations of service to the military, while for others its having a family member serve may be a totally new experience.
+When we start looking back through our family trees, most of us have family members here and there that have served in the military.
+For some families, it's a sibling, a parent or grandparent, or perhaps you were the one who served.
+Some families have a history of generations of military service while, for others, having a family member serve in the military may be a totally new experience.

-Wherever you are in the above schema, one thing is for certain: it feels different when it's your son or daughter that has enlisted in the service.
-Somehow thanking Uncle John for his service pales in comparison to the emotions you’re experiencing as the parent of a soon-to-be Marine.
+Whichever scenario above describes your situation, one thing is for certain—it feels different when it's your son or daughter who joins the military.
+Somehow, thanking Uncle John for his service pales in comparison to the emotions you'll experience as the parent of a soon-to-be Marine.

 And this is where the rollercoaster of emotions begins.
 Some of us experience pride right away.
 Some of us experience fear right away.
 Some of us experience relief right away.
-Some of us experience disbelief right way.
-Still others may experience commitment, sadness, joy, or disconnect.
-Sometimes the emotions change from one day to the next and even one hour to the next.
-But here’s another certainty: the range of emotions and the changing emotions is something that the parent of every military recruit goes through.
+Still others may experience disbelief, commitment, sadness, joy, or disconnection.
+Sometimes, the emotions change from one day to the next, perhaps even from one hour to the next.
+But, there's another certainty—the range of emotions and the changing emotions is something that the parent of every military recruit goes through.

-And YOUR kid chose the Marine Corps.
-That in itself brings on yet another range of emotions.
+Remember, your child chose to join the Marine Corps.
+That, in itself, brings with it another range of emotions.
 Most of us either know or learn pretty quickly that the Marine Corps claims to be a unique branch of the military.
-The pride, courage and commitment that everyone talks about may at times seem out of place when your emotions are on the down side of the emotional rollercoaster.
-But at some point in time during your journey as a recruit parent, you'll read something or see something that will heighten your sense of understanding the pride of the Corps, and you'll "get it".
-That captivating moment may be as close as you'll get to understanding the sense of service and commitment that your child knew when he or she signed on the dotted line with the Marine recruiter.
+The honor, courage, and commitment that everyone talks about may, at times, seem out of place when your emotions are on the down side of the emotional rollercoaster.
+But, at some point in time during your journey as a recruit parent, you'll read something or see something that will heighten your sense of understanding the pride of the Corps, and you'll "get it".
+That captivating moment may be as close as you'll get to understanding the sense of service and commitment that your child felt when he or she signed on the dotted line with their Marine recruiter.

-During recruit training, you'll have thirteen weeks to connect and share with other family members using the message board communities here at Marine Parents.
+During recruit training, you'll have thirteen weeks to connect and share with other family members using the message board communities here at Recruit Parents.
 You'll hear their stories of pride and fear and journey along with them to gain insight on what it is to be a Marine Parent.
 You'll learn about the importance of the Marine Corps Birthday on November 10.
 You'll learn what it means to hear "Every Marine a Rifleman".
-You'll learn all the anecdotes of the Marine Corps history that creates a truly unique band of brothers.
+You'll learn the anecdotes from Marine Corps history that have created a truly unique band of brothers.